hibernate/hibernate-validator/performance/readme.md

     > mvn chronos-jmeter:jmetergui -P hv-4.3 &

-Then open a JMeter test file from _src/jmx_ and run the test
+Then open a JMeter test file from _src/jmx_ and run the test.

 ### Using the maven build